Correcting your Sodium to Potassium ratio is a big part of the answer!

 If one is not balanced in their Sodium and Potassium ratio it can trigger an emotional behavioral change.
 A low level of Sodium reflects aggressiveness or a lack of assertiveness.
 Fearfulness is connected to a higher level of Potassium.

 Someone with a low Na/K is fearful often and unable to express their emotions so they are inhibited.
 They don’t know how to show their loving or kind thoughts, unable to let their feeling out.
-At times the low ratio may not appear until the second or third retest as the chemistry is balancing but the personality factor is there.
+At times the low ratio may not appear until the second or third retest as the chemistry is balancing.
+The personality factor is there along with the hair analysis pattern.

 Having a consultant such as myself with over a decade of experience in reading Hair Analysis is very important to show you how to navigate your true chemistry.